Canhui/fabric-dbench/Source_Code/TA_module/step4.md

 We know that the tag <a> is used for defining a hyperlink in the HTML document.
 The href attribute specifies the destination address of the link.

 We can override the `handleStartTag` method of MyParserCallback class for getting the hyperlinks in target web page.

+After finishing step5, then we go back to step4.